-PrimeTime Health Plan Basic - MA Only (HMO-POS) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) with a Point-of-Service (POS) option approved by Medicare and run by a private company.
+PrimeTime Health Plan Basic - MA Only (HMO-POS) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) with a Point-of-Service (POS) option approved by Medicare and run by a private company (see chapter 10 for definition of Point-of-Service).
 PrimeTime Health Plan Basic - MA Only (HMO-POS) does not include Part D prescription drug coverage.